Sociology and Criminal Justice

 SOC 576 - Data Analysis in Social Research

 Students are exposed to basic techniques of data analysis in social research, particularly by use of computers.
 Special attention is given to tabulation, statistical testing, and interpretation of data.
 Analysis of variance, multiple regression, dummy variable regression, path analysis and related topics will be covered with computer application for problem solving.
+This course is an approved Level II doctoral research tools course.

 SOC 577 - Qualitative Methodology